 The Council, with staff input, discussed how all the public safety departments - Fire, EMS, and Police - were above standard and exceeding expectations.
 They also recognized the new public safety building as a great asset to the workforce and community.
 Additionally, they discussed how an increase in transfers to the local hospital has affected revenue.
-Their recommendations, for this topic, included: 1.
-Creating a Council Committee to aide staff in speaking with the Hospital, 2.
-Meeting with the Hospital's Operating Board, 3.
-Researching a Formal Cadet Program while working with the 100 Club.
+Their recommendations for this topic included: 1. creating a Council Committee to aide staff in speaking with the Hospital, 2.

+The Honorable Mayor, Members of the City Council, and Citizens of the City of El Campo, Texas meeting with the Hospital's Operating Board, 3. researching a Formal Cadet Program while working with the 100 Club.